imshibaji/imshibaji/README.md

 ### ⚡ Talk With Me About:

 - Creating scalable apps and improving their performance.
+- Backend and Frontend Development.
 - SQL and NoSQL Database Management Systems.
-- Desktop application development using Flutter.
+- Multiplatform application development using Flutter.
 - Cool full-stack projects.
 - Problem solving and data structures questions.
 - Movies! 😆.